wikichen/healthynews/README.md

 ## Healthy News

-A social news site at the intersection of healthcare and technology.
+A social news site at the intersection of health and technology.